nerab/paradeiser/README.md

       }

 ## Output Policy
 Paradeiser follows the [Rule of Silence](http://www.faqs.org/docs/artu/ch01s06.html#id2878450).
 If all goes well, a command will not print any output to `STDOUT`.
-Reports are excempted from this rule.
+Reports are exempted from this rule.

 Error and warning messages always go to `STDERR`.